 “Can we count on your office to support the Do No Harm Act this Congress?”

-Our day by the numbers: 67 advocates met with 50 congressional offices from 21 states (including DC).
+Lobby Day by the numbers: 67 advocates met with 50 congressional offices from 21 states (including DC).

 As your lobbyist in Washington, I’ve become skilled at building coalitions, digging into policy, and establishing relationships with policymakers.
 But, besides speaking with my own member of Congress (shout out to Congressional Freethought Member, Representative Eleanor Holmes Norton), I will always fall at least a little short of effectively conveying how local constituents feel on an issue.

-That’s why lobby days are so important, and it’s why they would be meaningless without our supporters.
+That’s why lobby days are so important, and it’s why they would be meaningless without AHA supporters.
 Humanist constituents are the best advocates when it comes to sharing how policy impacts the lives of the people our elected officials represent.

 The bill we lobbied on, the Do No Harm Act, would certainly impact humanists’ lives for the better.